5tsuki/jsSnake/README.md

 # jsSnake
-Snake, written in JavaScript (School Project).
+Snake, written in JavaScript (School Project), made with Filippo Gelosini.

 The code is messy.